bytecodealliance/bytecodealliance.org/_posts/2026-05-12-how-wasm-components-enable-pluggable-middleware.md

+---
-# How Wasm components enable pluggable tooling through interposition
+title: "How Wasm components enable pluggable tooling through interposition"
+author: "Elizabeth Gilbert"
+date: "2026-05-13"
+github_name: "ejrgilbert"
+---

 _And how the `splicer` framework makes it tractable at any interface edge._